07947613070

 After your ceremony, an usher will keep you inside until your guests leave.
 This allows me to photograph a few portraits of you in the venue before leaving the building to organise your guests into a confetti 'aisle'.

-Confetti is encouraged positively, and I will check in with an usher to see how much time we'll have before moving on.
-Weekends can be hectic, so time could be short.
+Confetti is encouraged, and I will check in with an usher to see how much time we'll have before moving on.
+Weekends can be hectic, so the time could be short.

 The newlyweds walking down the steps at Old Marylebone Town Hall whilst their guests shower them in confetti